LouiseSteward/learn/palliative-care-for-children/text/13-appendices.md

 Note
 : Ask the child what their favourite colour is before starting and remove that one from the group of colours, as you don’t want them to associate pain with this colour.

-## Appendix H

-### Drug formulary
+## Appendix H: Drug formulary

 A detailed Association for Paediatric Palliative Medicine’s (APPM) 2020 formulary with drug names, doses, side effects and contraindications can be accessed via the [PatchSA website](http://patchsa.org/patchsa_ppc_formulary/).

 The APPM formulary is the leading international resource and only authoritative guide on prescribing in paediatric palliative care.
 Many of these medicines are prescribed ‘off-licence’ and ‘on expert opinion’ as it is difficult to do studies in this vulnerable population.
 Caution needs to be exercised in children with renal or liver dysfunction and dose adjustments need to be made.
 Do note not all of the formulations mentioned in this resource are available in South Africa.

-## Appendix I

-Instructions for inserting and caring for a butterfly needle for a subcutaneous infusion
+## Appendix I: Instructions for inserting and caring for a butterfly needle for a subcutaneous infusion

 <table class="wide">
   <tr>